leoriczhang/skillgene/README.en.md

 Agents can already complete complex tasks, but team skills often remain a loose set of files on one machine:

 - **Hard to share**: the same experience gets copied across members, machines, and agents.
-- **Hard to version**: it is unclear who changed a skill, what changed, and which version is live.
+- **Hard to version**: skill origin, publisher, version state, and live team content are difficult to keep aligned.
 - **Hard to trust**: a skill may look polished, but there is little evidence that it improves task outcomes.
-- **Easy to over-instrument**: proxying model requests can break native agent behavior and makes open deployment harder.
+- **Hard to standardize**: different agents use different skill directories, loading moments, and team-sync patterns.

-**SkillGene has a deliberate boundary: it does not proxy model traffic.
-It manages, syncs, and validates skill assets.**
+**SkillGene covers the lifecycle of team skill assets: management, sync, attribution, and validation.**
-Hermes and other agents keep using their own model configuration directly.
+Hermes and other agents keep their native runtime model.
 SkillGene delivers team skills through synced directories and hooks, so the agent's native skill system remains in control.

 ---